 By combining these observations, the scientists found that the auroras appear only under special conditions, near the boundary between open and closed magnetic field lines.

-In addition, an unexpected displacement observed between the location of the electron bursts and that of the ultraviolet aurora indicate that the field lines guiding the electrons may be tilted from the vertical.
+In addition, an unexpected displacement observed between the location of the electron bursts and that of the ultraviolet aurora indicates that the field lines guiding the electrons may be tilted from the vertical.

 “It seems that the emissions are controlled by a special shape of the local magnetic field: as it starts to become open, it makes an umbrella shape, allowing access to the energized electrons,” explains Jean-Claude.